-●=continuous LED, ☼=flickering LED, other frame rates may also be possible
+•=continuous LED, \(\preceq=\)flickering LED, other frame rates may also be possible

 During auto-mode operation, the white LEDs will flash with a simultaneous audible "pip".
 We call these "flash/pips".
-Each flash/pip is one video frame in duration.
-When locked to progressive signals, flash/pip duration is 2 video frames.
-SynFlash always powers up with flash/pip repetition speed of "1 per second" (locked to the reference signal).
+Each flash/pip is slightly less than one full video frame in duration.
+When locked to progressive signals with frame rates above 30, flash/pips may optionally have, at the user's choice, duration of either 1 or 2 video frames.
+SynFlash always powers up with flash/pip duration of "1 frame" (remember, a flash/pip event' duration is slightly less than a full frame) and repetition speed of "1 per second" (locked to the reference signal).
 The repetition speed of flash/pips is selectable whenever the unit is in auto-flash mode, via the MODE switch.
-There are 5 speeds available including "stopped".
+There are 5 speeds available for frame rates of 30 and less, including "stopped".
+Frame rates above 30 allow selection of 9 speeds, including "stopped".